SrzStephen/QuickerStart/Readme.md

-## Accomplishments that we're proud of / What we learned
+## Accomplishments that I'm proud of / What we learned
 * I was pretty happy that I'd managed to get this working, I haven't done a huge amount of cloudformation before.
 * I've never cloudformationed an EC2 instance before, and I became really glad I did when I kept destroying the instance when I started continuously destroying and recreating instances to try to debug issues and check that my fixes worked.